Anne Spencer, Viscountess Bateman: Appearance

 Anne was not considered as a beauty.
 Her face and lips were narrow, accentuating her large nose; her lashes were pale, however her figure was slender and graceful, her flaxen hair falling lightly to her shoulders.

 Characters

-Anne considered herself as a intelligent woman, a "woman of parts."
+Anne considered herself as an intelligent woman, a "woman of parts."
 Arcording to Horace Walpole, Lady Bateman inherited 'the intriguing spirit of her father and grandfather, the Earls of Sunderland', to which should of course be added the equally intriguing spirit of her grandmother, the Duchess of Marlborough.
 She remained more involve with her own family than the one she was married to.

 Relationships with family members

 Anne and her grandmother, Sarah Jennings, Duchess of Marlborough had a bad relationship.
 When Anne's mother died, she left a letter with desire that her mother, the Duchess of Marlborough should take care of all the girls and little boys who were too young to go to school.
 Although agreeing with her daughter's wish, she didn't take Lady Anne as she wrote to Lord Sunderland: "except taking Lady Anne which I did not offer, thinking that since you take Lady Frances home, who is 18 years old, she would be better with you than me, as long as you live, with the servants that her dear mother chose to put about her."
 As a result, Lady Anne lived with her father and half sister Frances.
 (Note: Lady Frances Spencer was Charles Spencer, 3rd Earl of Sunderland's daughter with his first wife, Lady Arabella Cavendish) But at that time there were no outward sign ofamimosity between them.
 The Duchess promised to Anne's father that she would be "all the use that I can be in everything that she wants me" and if Sarah should live longer than Lord Sunderland, she would "take as much care of her as if she were my own child."

 Sarah was the one arranging the marriage of Lady Anne as Lord Sunderland was with king George I in Hanover.